 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot given into a muscle or through one of your veins.
+This medicine is given as a shot into a muscle or through one of your veins.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

-- Store the medicine in a refrigerator.
+- Store this medicine in a refrigerator.
 Do not freeze.
-Take it out of the refrigerator an hour before your next dose and allow it to warm to room temperature in a clean, dry place.
+Take it out of the refrigerator 1 hour before your next dose and allow it to warm to room temperature in a clean, dry place.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how cefotetan works.
 Tell your doctor if you are taking an aminoglycoside, such as amikacin, gentamicin, streptomycin, or tobramycin.

 - Do not drink alcohol while you are using this medicine.